Heart & Stroke Young Leaders Committee

 Keep updated and informed with the Young Leaders by following us on Instagram, LinkedIn, TikTok and X

-Please note that applications for 2024 are now closed.
-We will be seeking new members for 2025 in the Fall.
+Applications for 2025 are now closed.
+We will be seeking new members for 2026 in the Summer – stay tuned!

 Meet the current Young Leaders